Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Characterizing Dowker Persistence

 We have found in our analysis that the Dowker filtration on the path completion of a digraph allows for the persistence to reflect the connectivity through shortest paths with total weight less than $\delta$.
 This centers directed paths in the connectivity of the graphs considered, and motivates understanding the relationship between paths in $G$ and $G^\pi$.

-\begin{prop} Let $G$ be a graph with a (vertex spanning) walk of finite length $W$.
+\begin{prop} Let $G$ be a network with a (vertex spanning) walk of finite length $W$.
 Let $\pi$ be a partition of $V(G)$.
 There exists a (vertex spanning) walk of finite length in $G^\pi$ in correspondence with $W$. \end{prop}

 \begin{proof} Since $W$ is of finite length, it follows that all edges along it are finite as well.
 Consider the partition cell the starting vertex of $W$ is in.
 We denote this partition cell with $v_1$ and refer to it interchangeably with the corresponding vertex of $G^\pi$.
 Because $W$ spans $V(G)$, it follows that there exists a first vertex outside of partition cell $v_1$.
 Let the partition cell containing this vertex be $v_2$.
 This process can be continued inductively to span all the vertices of $G^\pi$.
 Note that this walk may revisit the same vertices or edges multiple times before seeing new ones. \end{proof}